SchweppeLab/DNA-O-MAP-eLife-HOXAB-GSK126-ComBat/README.md

 # DNA-O-MAP HOXA and HOXB ComBat Batch Correction

-This repository contains the analysis script for performing batch correction on GSK126-treated and TMT-labeled HOXA and HOXB DNA O-MAP samples.
+This repository contains the analysis script and input data for performing batch correction on GSK126-treated and TMT-labeled HOXA and HOXB DNA O-MAP samples.

 ## Author